 Photographers, Know Which Card Holds Which Photo shoot!

-It is always a good idea to use multiple small compact flash cards instead of relying on a single large capacity one.
-Here, small does not indicate the physical size of the card, but the storage capacity of the card.
-By spreading out your data across multiple cards, you are reducing the risk of losing all of your data at once.
-It might be less of a convenience to have to frequently switch between cards that are 2GB, 4GB or bigger when compared to just owning a single 128 GB card.
+It’s always a good idea to use multiple compact flash cards instead of relying on a single large capacity CompacfFlash.
+The storage capacity of the card does not have to be large.
+By spreading out your data across multiple cards, you’re reducing the risk of losing all of your data at once.
+It’ll be less of a convenience having to frequently switch between cards that are 2GB, 4GB or bigger when compared to just owning a single 128 GB card.
 But, what if you were to lose all of that precious data on your large memory card?
 Of course, you always have the option of recovering lost data by getting help from a compact flash card data recovery specialists.
 But, you would then have to spend your valuable time, money and efforts that could have been avoided just by the utilization of multiple small CF cards instead of one large one.

-It is always a good idea to format your CF card than to manually delete the data by going over images and videos individually.
+It’s always a good idea to format your CF card than to manually delete the data by going over images and videos individually.
 By performing the format operation on your compact flash card, you are automatically scanning and also correcting any disk errors, thus bringing the card back to its original factory state.
 In other words, you are preventing the CF card from getting corrupted when you properly format it after each shoot.
-Do not use your CF card when the battery on your device, whether it is a PDA, digital camera or laptop is low.
+Don’t use your CF card when the battery on your device, whether it is a PDA, digital camera or laptop is low.
 If the data has been written to the CF card exactly as the battery is getting low, there is a good chance that the card will become corrupted.
-In short, handle your card carefully and avoid compact flash card failures.
+In short, handle your card carefully and avoid needing eProvided compact flash card failure services.